sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 If there is no ip address of eth0 after connected with network gateway, run command `dhclient eth0 & ` to get the ip address manually.
 ![nmtui_eth0_dhclient](./assets/flash_system/nmtui_eth0_dhclient.jpg)

+And we can also use command `ifdown eth0` to disable Ethernet, and then use `ifup eth0 --force` to restart Ethernet to get the ip address.

 ### Wireless network